-- When you reach retirement age (retirement age starts between 65 and 67, depending on your year of birth), or
+- You have reached retirement age (retirement age between 65 and 67, depending on your year of birth), or

-Basic provision in old age and in the event of a permanent reduction in earning capacity is granted to ensure the necessary subsistence if one's own income and assets or those of one's spouse or partner are not sufficient.
-Since January 01, 2005, basic income support has been a form of social assistance (assistance for subsistence).
+Basic income support in old age and in the event of permanent reduction in earning capacity is granted to ensure the necessary subsistence if the person's own income and assets or those of the spouse or partner are insufficient.
+Since January 1, 2005, basic benefits have been a type of social assistance (assistance for subsistence).

-In contrast to other social assistance benefits, no maintenance is demanded from dependent children or parents if the annual income per dependent person is less than 100,000 euros.
-The benefits are essentially the same as assistance with subsistence.
+In contrast to other social assistance benefits, no maintenance is required from dependent children or parents if the annual income per dependent person is less than 100,000 euros.
+The benefits are essentially the same as subsistence assistance.

-- The relevant standard rate of social assistance
+- The applicable standard rate of social assistance

-- The reasonable actual costs of accommodation and heating
+- The appropriate actual costs for housing and heating

-- Severely disabled person with feature G and aG in the severely disabled person pass
+- severe disability with feature G and aG in the severely disabled person's identity card

 - expectant mothers after the 12th week of pregnancy

-- Contributions for health and nursing care insurance and for pensions
+- contributions for health and nursing care insurance and for preventive care

-- Initial equipment for the dwelling including household appliances
+- initial equipment for the apartment including household appliances

 - Initial equipment for pregnancy and birth

-- repairs of therapeutic appliances and equipment, and hire of therapeutic appliances
+- Repairs of therapeutic devices and equipment, as well as the rent of therapeutic devices

-Basic income support is also provided in the case of inpatient accommodation, for example in a nursing home.
+Basic benefits are also granted in the case of inpatient accommodation, for example in a care facility.

-- reaching retirement age (start of retirement age between 65 and 67 years of age, depending on the year of birth) or
+- when you reach retirement age (retirement age between 65 and 67 years, depending on the year of birth), or

-- if there is a permanent full reduction in earning capacity, which has been determined by the pension provider and you are of age (completion of the 18th year of life) and your income and assets are not sufficient to secure your livelihood.
+- if there is an unlimited full reduction in earning capacity, which has been determined by the pension provider, and you are of age (18 years of age) and your income and assets are not sufficient to secure your livelihood.